 The origin of Communism came from the Industrial Revolution.
 Millions of people in Europe became the slaves of the companies running the new factories.
 People lived in squalor and had no rights while the factory owners became fabulously rich.
 Karl Marx analyzed the situation and proposed a new, fairer structure of society.
 To transform a country to his view of Utopia he set out a multi-stage strategy ➚.
 One of the tragedies of Communism is that the first stage of transformation was to impose central, authoritarian control so that the new ‘equitable’ structure could be put in place.
 Unfortunately very few Communist regimes moved on to the next stage of devolving power back to the people.
 Once in control communists found it impossible to voluntarily give up their dictatorial power.

 A central tenet of communism is that personal ownership should be removed (‘property is theft ➚’).
 No-one owns anything, everything is held in common for the use of those who need it.
 This has great appeal to situations where the mass of people are living in poverty and have no possessions to lose.
 In the communist ideal, if you want something : a new coat, a car, a hammer you go to the community leaders and put your case to ‘borrow’ the item for a while.
 Just as importantly the community provides health care, child care and pensions.
 The communist system was intended to provide ‘cradle to grave’ security for everybody.
-Equal rights for women and the suppression of religious control were also widely appreciated aims of communism.
+Equal rights for women and the suppression of religious control were other widely appreciated aims of communism.

 Revolution in China has deep historical foundations.
 As far back as the Han dynasty the peasant led Red Eyebrow Rebellion movement fought to overthrow the unpopular government of Wang Mang.
 Even before that it was well established that an Emperor ruled subject to the ‘Mandate of Heaven’.
 When it was clear that he had lost the mandate, revolution was the correct course.
 Mao echoed this years later with the maxim ‘to rebel is justified ➚ Zao fan you li 造反有理’.
 However most dynasties rose and fell due to strife within the ruling elite, not from the mass of poor peasants.
 The Taiping Rebellion came close to toppling the hated Qing dynasty, and was a peasant led uprising with many egalitarian principles.
 The lesson of the Taiping Rebellion was not lost on the Chinese Communists, it showed how popular mass support could be mobilized.

 Communism in China has to be viewed as a special case.
-Comintern ➚, the organization responsible for promulgating the Communist creed around the World was set up to lead countries on the road to revolution and the installation of Communist government.
+Comintern ➚, the organization responsible for promulgating the Communist creed around the World was set up to lead countries on the road to revolution and the installation of Communist governments in all countries.
 It was the ambition to violently export Communism throughout the World that made the philosophy so toxic.
 The USSR as the first and leading communist state controlled Comintern.
 In China in the period 1920-45, both the Republican movement and the Communists both sought and received help from Comintern.
 Russian agents such as Mikhail Borodin ➚ visited China to supervise the creation of underground political organizations.
 Future Chinese leaders including Deng Xiaoping and Chiang Kaishek visited Europe and Russia to see communism in action at first hand.
 However attempts by Sun Yatsen and others to start revolution failed in the cities.
 The failure was, to a great extent, due to the special situation of China.
 Marxist thought and revolution were aimed at nations that were already industrialized, China at the time was principally agrarian.
-It was Chairman Mao's insight that for communism to take hold, it had to be solidly backed by the majority of people in the countryside.
+It was Chairman Mao's insight that for communism needed to be solidly backed by the majority of people in the countryside.
 The bulk of Chinese population constituted the poverty stricken peasants slaving in the fields.
 With widespread grassroots support the revolution could spread to the new factories where relatively few Chinese people worked.

 Mao's brand of Marxist-Leninist thought emphasized the power of the people; who once motivated could achieve almost anything.
 He spoke in 1945 about the ‘Foolish Old Man who Removes the Mountains ➚’ an ancient tale of how dogged determination over long periods could level whole mountains.